Plotso/DynamicKafkaConsumer/README.md

 This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details

-[^1]: It's not mandatory to use the mentioned software application.
+[^1]: It's not mandatory to use the mentioned software applications.
 Any IDE supporting .NET 6 should do the job.
 Same goes for the .NET command-line interface (CLI).